TottAditS/TaskForce/README.md

 <h1>TaskForce</h1>

 <h3>About This Project</h3>
-This project was developed to test the capabilities of Unity Engine’s physics system, including parameters such as drag, angular drag, force application, and mathematical functions from the Mathf library.
-Using an aircraft as the test object was an ideal solution to explore these physics features in a dynamic and controlled environment.
+<p align="justify">This project was developed to test the capabilities of Unity Engine’s physics system, including parameters such as drag, angular drag, force application, and mathematical functions from the Mathf library.
+Using an aircraft as the test object was an ideal solution to explore these physics features in a dynamic and controlled environment.</p>

 <h3>Project Info</h3>